 In 2016, Locke Lord was awarded the Miracle Corners of the World (MCW) 2016 Community Partnership Award for its commitment to the non-profit organization’s mission to help communities throughout the world achieve greater levels of education and health services, increased economic security and empowering children worldwide.

 Our Pro Bono Committee works tirelessly to address the legal needs of the underprivileged - we believe everyone has the right to the best representation possible no matter how deep his or her pockets.
 We proactively involve lawyers in all of our offices, and they log an annual average of 15,000 hours of pro bono assistance to our clients, and in connection with numerous free legal clinics in the areas in which we work.
+In 2020, the Firm joined the Law Firm Antiracism Alliance, which aims to amplify voices oppressed by racism, use the law as a vehicle for change for communities of color and promote racial equity in the law.
 More than 40 lawyers have volunteered with Texas Appleseed, a charity dedicated to promoting social and economic justice by leveraging the skills and resources of volunteer lawyers and other professionals to identify practical solutions to difficult systemic problems.
 Our London lawyers provide pro bono legal support to and host meetings on behalf of the Prepaid International Forum, a not-for-profit association that lobbies regulators in Europe and India on behalf of its members.
 And our Boston lawyers provide pro bono legal support to active duty military members, veterans and their families through the Boston Bar Association (BBA) Military & Veterans Legal Help Line.
 Some of the legal results for our pro bono clients we have achieved include the following:

 - In New York, our lawyers’ pro bono efforts helped get proper recognition on the World Trade Center memorial for a retired firefighter who died while rescuing people in the 911 tragedy.